onap/modeling-modelspec/docs/refspec/ecomp/TD/TD.rst

 server groups, etc.), one module is designated as a “base” module.
 Any resources defined in the base module template can be exposed to all other modules by declaring their resource UUIDs as Heat outputs.
-Those outputs will be provided by ECOMP as input parameters to all other templates.
-This mechanism is analogous to ECOMP handling of persistent Cinder volumes.
+Those outputs will be provided by ONAP as input parameters to all other templates.
+This mechanism is analogous to ONAP handling of persistent Cinder volumes.

 VF modules contain the instructions needed to instantiate a VF instance.